 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Store the liquid medicine in the refrigerator, do not freeze.
 Throw away any enalapril liquid not used within 60 days.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking enalapril?

-Avoid drinking alcohol.
-It can further lower your blood pressure and may increase some of the side effects of enalapril.
+Drinking alcohol can further lower your blood pressure and may increase certain side effects of enalapril.

 Do not use salt substitutes or potassium supplements while taking enalapril, unless your doctor has told you to.